golioth/docs/docs/partials/create-project.md

-To create a project, you can simply use `goliothctl project create` command with a `--name` parameter.
+To create a project, use `goliothctl project create` command with a `--name` parameter.

 ```
 goliothctl project create --name "My first project"
 ```

 :::note
-Project names must be unique.
+Project names must be globally unique.
 :::

-Them you list your projects with the command:
+You can list your projects with the `list` command:

 ```
 $ goliothctl project list
 [ ] id:"my-first-project" name:"My first project"
 ```

-Now that you created the project, you need to set it as the default on the CLI:
+With a newly-created the project you set the default project with the CLI:

 ```
 goliothctl config set projectId my-first-project